-During 2008 I collaborated for the second time with the National Geographic Society on revising Our Country's Presidents in light of an upcoming election.
-As we had done in 2004, we developed parallel editions reflecting the two possible election outcomes: President John McCain or President Barack Obama.
+During 2012 I collaborated for the third time with the National Geographic Society on revising Our Country's Presidents in light of an upcoming election.
+As we had done before, we developed parallel editions reflecting the two possible election outcomes: President Barack Obama or President Mitt Romney.
 I wrote up profiles of each candidate as if he had become President, and we developed dual sets of pages for each candidate's edition of the book—from the title page, to the table of contents, to the index.
 By Election Day we had two completed versions of the book, and we turned to the voters to see which one we would send to press.

-The third edition of Our Country's Presidents is 24 pages longer than the original book that was published in 2001.
-Some of those new pages were required to provide additional information about President George W. Bush (who started out with two pages of material at first but now has four pages allocated for his Presidency) and about President Barack Obama.
-But we've added many additional thematic spreads to the book, too, including ones about White House traditions, the Vice Presidents, presidential landmarks, the Presidents and the Supreme Court, Presidents at war, the role of pollsters and polling in the political process, presidential security, and what Presidents do after retiring from office.
+The fourth edition of Our Country's Presidents is 32 pages longer than the original book that was published in 2001.
+Some of those new pages were required to provide additional information about President Obama (who started out with two pages of material at first but now has four pages allocated for his Presidency) and about the 2012 election.
+Over the years we've added additional thematic spreads to the book, too, including ones about White House traditions, the Vice Presidents, presidential landmarks, the Presidents and the Supreme Court, Presidents at war, the role of pollsters and polling in the political process, presidential security, and what Presidents do after retiring from office.